CyVerse-learning-materials/cyverse_mooc/step3.rst

        .. admonition:: Answer

-          Correct answer is D. Although videos are not a DE menu, videos and webinars are available in the dashboard.
+          Correct answer is D. Although videos are not a DE menu, videos and webinars are available in the 'Home' view dashboard.

   .. admonition:: Question
        :class: admonition-question